ownport/test-suites/README.md

 - argparse is (c) 2006-2009 Steven J. Bethard <steven.bethard@gmail.com>.
 The argparse module was contributed to Python as of Python 2.7 and thus was licensed under the Python license.
 Same license applies to all files in the argparse package project.
 - plumbum, is (c) Tomer Filiba <tomerfiliba@gmail.com>, MIT license.
 - py is (c) Holger Krekel and others, 2004-2015, MIT license
+- pyyaml is Copyright Kirill Simonov, Distributed under the terms of the MIT license, YAML parser and emitter for Python